Prisma-care/mobile-app/README.md

 ## Installation

-We aim to have the app available for download in the Play Store soon.
-However, if you want to try it out right now, there are several options.

-### 1. Prepackaged application

-The easiest way is by downloading a binary release package and installing it on your device:

-1. Download the latest Android package (.apk) from our [releases page](https://github.com/Prisma/mobile-app/releases).
-2. In your Android device, look for the setting "Unknown sources" (probably in your security settings), and check/allow it.
-3. Transfer the .apk file to your Android device.
-Now you can install Prisma from there using your file manager of choice.

-### 2. Using the development tools
+The latest release version can be downloaded for Android on the [Google Play Store](https://play.google.com/store/apps/details?id=care.prisma.familyapp).
+An iOS version is coming soon!

-If you have some command line & git experience, this is a more flexible way to get the latest version of the app.
+With some command line & git knowledge, you can also build the development version of the app yourself.
+See the following section.

+##  Building the app

-#### Setting up the development environment
+### Setting up the development environment

 1. Clone the repository